zeozeozeo/trash/examples/blog/pages/posts/expr-demo.md

 ---
 title: "Parsing CSV with Expr"
 description: "Parse CSV files directly in a template"
+date: "2025-08-25"
 ---

-This example parses the [products.csv](/products.csv) file directly in the template by using the [Expr](https://expr-lang.org/) expression language.
+This example parses the [products.csv](/static/products.csv) file directly in the template by using the [Expr](https://expr-lang.org/) expression language.

 <!-- parse the CSV file -->